 The vigilia is the night before Christmas.
 The dinner is supposed to be light, or di magro as preparation and purification for the following day.
 Typically is based on fish instead of meat, it traditionally includes the capitone or eel.

-Until the 1960's Gesu' Bambino or Baby Jesus was in charge of distributing the Christmas presents.
-In recent years Italy conformed to the general icons and Babbo Natale, Santa Claus, became the Italian gift carrier
+Until the 1980s Gesu' Bambino or Baby Jesus was in charge of distributing Christmas presents.
+In recent years, however, Italy conformed to the general custom of having Babbo Natale, Santa Claus, as its official gift carrier.

 New Year's Eve

 New Year's Eve is the time for champagne and fire works.
-If you decide to spend the festivities of Christmas in Italy, it is a good idea to stay put at midnight.
-There will be fireworks everywhere and someone might decide to comply with the ancient tradition of throwing unwanted furnishings out of the windows .
+If you are in Italy for New Year's Eve, you may prefer not to venture in the streets at midnight, as in some cities, especially in the south, people have the habit of throwing old dishes out of their windows: as crazy as it may sound, this is a pretty old tradition and symbolizes people's will to get rid of old habits and sorrows and start the new year afresh.
 After midnight it is mandatory (even if you already had a luscious meal) to eat lentils with cotechino or zampone.
 The lentils represent money and the more you eat of them, the better.
-They will bring prosperity to the coming year.
+They will bring prosperity in the coming year.
 The cotechino and zampone are a kind of cooked salame that just happens to be delicious with the lentils.